luiscastelar/clases23-24/par/PAR-2-Direccionamiento-IPv4.md

 + Pueden enviar mensaje para desvincularse del grupo, y dejarán de recibir los mensajes del grupo.

-*Otras direcciones*:
-+ Las direcciones de clase E, del 240.0.0.0 - 255.255.255.254.
-Fueron reservadas para experimentación.
-No deberíamos encontrarnoslas y menos usarlas.
-+ La dirección 255.255.255.255 significa **todos los nodos**.

-**Ejercicio**: Streaming por multicast
+> **Ejercicio**: Streaming por multicast
+>

-    How to use VLC Media player to stream multicast video By ane \| 12 Dec, \'12 \| Posts, Technology, Tips
+> How to use VLC Media player to stream multicast video By ane | 12 Dec, '12 | Posts, Technology, Tips
+>

-    When testing networks and routing, it is sometimes useful to be able to send a number of multicast streams across the network.
+> When testing networks and routing, it is sometimes useful to be able to send a number of multicast streams across the network.
 VLC media player can do this, but getting it working is not as trivial as I expected.
+>
-Here's how to do it:
+> Here's how to do it:
+>

-    In the Media menu, choose "Stream" In the Open Media dialog file tab, click "add" and choose the file you want to stream and click "Open" At the bottom, click the "Stream" button This opens the "Stream Output" dialog showing the source file you have chosen.
+> In the Media menu, choose "Stream" In the Open Media dialog file
+    tab, click "add" and choose the file you want to stream and click "Open" At the bottom, click the "Stream" button This opens the "Stream Output" dialog showing the source file you have chosen.